opendp/opendp/docs/source/developer/committer-notes.rst

 #.
 Build and publish process is triggered by the creation of the GitHub Release.
 #.
 If this is a GM release, you're done!
 #.
 If this is an RC release, download and sanity check the Rust crates and Python package.
-(TODO: make a script for this)
+(TODO: Release validation scripts -- https://github.com/opendp/opendp/issues/251)
 #.
 If fixes are necessary, do development on regular feature branches and merge them to ``main``, then cherry pick the fixes into the release branch.
 #.
 Increment the RC number
 #.
 Return to Step 4.